What is Ethereum? Complete Guide 2026 for Beginners

 - Ethereum = programmable blockchain platform created in 2015 by Vitalik Buterin

-- ETH (Ether) = native cryptocurrency, 2nd largest by market cap
+- ETH (Ether) = native cryptocurrency, 2nd largest by market cap (~$400B)

-- Since 2022: Proof of Stake → 99.95% less energy than Bitcoin
+- Proof of Stake (since 2022) = 99.95% less energy than Bitcoin

-📖 Ethereum: Simple Definition
+Ethereum: Simple Definition

 Ethereum is a programmable blockchain that functions as a decentralized world computer, allowing anyone to create and run applications without intermediaries.
-Unlike Bitcoin, which serves only as digital currency, Ethereum is a complete platform for developing automatic programs called “smart contracts.”
+Unlike Bitcoin, which serves only as a digital currency, Ethereum is a complete platform for developing automatic programs called “smart contracts.”

 Imagine a massive computer shared by millions of machines worldwide.
 This computer:

-- Never stops: operates 24/7 since 2015
+- Never stops: running 24/7 since 2015

-- Is transparent: everyone can see what happens
+- Is transparent: everyone can see what happens on it

 - Is secure: protected by cryptography and thousands of validators

-🏛️ History of Ethereum: From Idea to Web3 Giant
+History of Ethereum: From Idea to Web3 Giant

 Ethereum was conceived in late 2013 by Vitalik Buterin, a 19-year-old Russian-Canadian programmer frustrated by Bitcoin’s limitations.
 He dreamed of a blockchain capable of executing any program, not just financial transactions.
 His idea transformed the crypto industry forever.